 Christopher Dodge House History

-Christopher G. Dodge House 1858: Built on a knoll, one story above street level, this imposing 3-story Italianate house has a 3-bay facade, a bracketed cornice, and wide eaves.
+Christopher G. Dodge House 1858: Built on a knoll, one story above street level, this imposing 4-story Italianate house has a 3-bay facade, a bracketed cornice, and wide eaves.
 The center entrance, flanked by bay windows on the first floor, is reached by twin stone staircases with fine, wrought-iron balustrades.
 The carriage house, now heavily altered, still stands at 95 Holden Street.
-Dodge, the owner of a dye-works, bought the land in 1853 from the Holden Estate and moved his family into their new home upon its completion five years later.
-The house remained in the family until the last years of the 19th century, but by 1901 it had been converted to a rooming house.
+Dodge, the owner of a dye works, bought the land in 1853 from the Holden Estate and moved his family into their new home upon its completion five years later.
+The house remained in the family until the last years of the 19th century, but by 1901 it had been converted into a rooming house.